DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 * Student s091969 was responsible for version control of data and GCE bucket integration.
 Setup Continuous Machine Learning using GitHub Actions workflows with Vertex AI and docker in the training pipeline.

-* Student s233480 contributed to

-All members contributed to the source code by
+* Student s233480 developed the frontend application using `streamlit` and automatic code check using `ruff` and assisted with other GitHub Actions workflows.
+He also contributed to developing the `fastapi` backend application.
+He was involved in setting up the Google Cloud project from the beginning including the relevant services used while keeping track of the credits used.
+He did set up monitoring using alerts on Google Cloud.

-We have used ChatGPT to help debug our code.
-Additionally, we used GitHub Copilot to help write some of our code.*
+Lastly, it is worth to notice that we have used ChatGPT to help debug our code.
+Additionally, we used GitHub Copilot to help write some of our code.
+These tools was helpfull as it could speed up the development process through the project and to overcome challenges more efficiently.

-(TODO: Write individal contributions)